Moir\'e Folded Helical States at the Interfaces of Heterostructures: Model

-where the fermion operators $c_j=(c_{j\uparrow},c_{j\downarrow})^T$ and $\sigma_y$ act on spin.
+\) acts on spin and $\alpha$ is the SOC strength.
 This expression embodies how Rashba SOC ties the electron spin to its bonding direction via the interfacial electric field.
-Fourier transforming Eq.~\eqref{eq:soc_realspace}, one obtains
+Fourier transforming Eq.~\eqref{eq:soc_realspace}, one obtains in leg 1

 In a uniform system such as leg-1, the SOC term in Eq.\ref{eq:soc_kspace} appears as a momentum-odd contribution proportional to $\sin k$, which vanishes at time-reversal invariant momenta and reflects the inversion-symmetry breaking at the interface.